chazkiker2/conway_game_of_life_react/README.md

 - [ ] Visualization
   - [x] Grid to display cells
-  - [ ] Cell objects/components that, at a minimum, should have:
+  - [x] Cell objects/components that, at a minimum, should have:
     - [x] current state
     - [x] clickable
       - [x] can be clicked to allow user to setup initial cell configuration
-      - [ ] should NOT be clickable while simulation is running
+      - [x] ~~should NOT be clickable while simulation is running~~ (ignoring b/c I didn't like this way as much... more fun to click throughout simulation)
     - [x] Toggle state functionality
   - [ ] Text to display current generation # being displayed
   - [x] Button(s) that start & stop the animation
   - [x] Button to clear the grid
-- [ ] Application State & Functionality
+- [x] Application State & Functionality
   - [x] An appropriate data structure to hold a grid of cells at minimum 25x25
   - [x] Game of Life Algorithm
     - [x] For each cell in current generation's grid: